 Maria Arizmendi, BCBA & Founder

 Maria believes the greatest joy in life is to dedicate yourself to something you believe in.
-For her, that has been bringing Applied Behavioral Analysis to the special needs families of South Florida.
+For her, that has been bringing Applied Behavior Analysis to the special needs families of South Florida.

 Her journey began years ago, when she immigrated to the United States from Colombia and worked as a nanny for a child with autism in Parkland.
 The experience changed her, and since then, she knew her mission was to help bring independence to special needs families.